sieis/eamonn-hashnode-backups/cl2z32idt01lv9bnvaqvhgmj0.md

 I, like you, am pretty bored with the sameness of many of the Bootstrap sites out there.
 So, in addition to adding some custom CSS, we wanted to add a lightbox photo gallery component.

-> A little tweaking can really help sections to not feel like they were not simply `CTR+C | CTR+V` from Bootstrap examples.
+> A little tweaking can really help sections to not feel like they were simply `CTR+C | CTR+V` from Bootstrap examples.

 %[https://media.giphy.com/media/YAy9NNu16pYYg/giphy.gif]